pywatemsedem.io package

 pywatemsedem.io.modeloutput.open_txt_routing_file(txt_routing)[source]

-Open routing file with exceptions and seperators as needed
+Open routing file with exceptions and separators as needed.

 Parameters: